arrow2nd/twnyan/docs/en/commands/block.md

 twnyan bk {<username / tweet-number> | <command>}
 ```

+- If tweet-number is specified, the poster of the tweet is specified
 - The `@` in the user name can be omitted

 ## Command